Jonas Collins

 48 Hour Repack Coke "Gift Lift"

-This is the project my four teammates and I submitted for 2024 48 Hour Repack, answering to the Share a Coke two pack prompt.
 This was my first experience going through the entire design process from brainstorming to physically cutting out and folding our design, a process I thoroughly enjoyed.

 Dragon Fruit Shipper Package